 We perform more than 200 parathyroid operations a year — including surgeries to correct primary hyperparathyroidism, parathyroid cancers and secondary and tertiary hyperparathyroidism for patients who are usually on kidney dialysis.
 Our surgeons have a 98 to 99 percent cure rate in primary hyperparathyroidism.

 Our endocrine surgeons use advanced techniques to locate tumors before surgery and, when appropriate, use minimally invasive approaches that can be performed through small incisions, reducing scarring and pain.
 Here, our specialists use intra-operative parathyroid hormone monitoring to help ensure that surgery was successful.
 In select cases, we also use an intraoperative gamma probe to help identify abnormal parathyroid glands.

-We are experts in rare but significant tumors of the pancreas, including the following:
+We are experts in rare but significant tumors of the pancreas (neuroendocrine tumors of the pancreas), including the following:

 Our surgeons offer the traditional “open” Whipple procedure for treating pancreatic cancer, as well as a minimally invasive robot-assisted version performed through multiple small incisions.
 Because our surgeons perform a high volume pancreatic cancer surgeries, our patients have a very low risk of complication.